rotki/rotki/docs/usage_guide.rst

    :alt: Loopring balances for an account
    :align: center

-rotki Generic Import
+Rotki Generic Import
 =====================

 You can import data(trades & events) from exchanges not supported by rotki by clicking "Import Data" on the left sidebar, select "Custom Import" and following the prompt.
 This involves the user converting the source(a not directly supported exchange, protocol etc.) data to match the import format of rotki.
 The import is split into two types:

-1. rotki Generic Trades
+1. Rotki Generic Trades
-2. rotki Generic Events
+2. Rotki Generic Events

-rotki Generic Trades Import
+Rotki Generic Trades Import
 ---------------------------
 This is solely for importing generic trades.
 The expected file format is **CSV** with the following headers and description as a guide: